What will a lender accept as provable income?

 Gone are the days of self-certification mortgages, when lenders would accept income declarations on good faith.
 After it emerged that these loans were being widely misused, the financial services regulator introduced a proof of income requirement for all regulated loans.

 Though investment mortgages are not usually regulated in the same way that residential mortgages are, they are still subject to the same proof of income requirements.

 This means that any income you declare must be provable – which means it must be taxable.

 We usually witness this issue with self-employed applicants who have miscalculated their taxable income.
 However, it can present problems for any borrowers who declare some or all of their income to HMRC and are able to offset certain business expenses in order to reduce their tax bill.

-Plan your declared income before you apply for a buy to let mortgage
+Plan your declared income before you apply for a mortgage

 What income documentation lenders can ask you for?

 Lenders may ask for a self-assessment tax calculation (SA302 form) if you are self-employed, a sole trader or part of a partnership.

 Bear in mind that HMRC doesn’t automatically issue SA302s; you’ll need to request or print them yourself.
 See the GOV.UK site for more information on getting your SA302 tax calculation.

 Limited companies and members of limited liability partnerships (LLPs) will usually need to provide two years’ audited accounts.